 Rangaraju completed her Ph.D. in the lab of Dr. Timothy Ryan at Weill Cornell Medicine in New York.
 During her graduate work, she developed a novel optical reporter of synaptic ATP to measure dynamic changes in ATP concentrations and elucidated the link between neuronal activity and ATP synthesis.

-She is the recipient of numerous awards, including the Peter and Patricia Gruber International Research Award, Vincent du Vigneaud Award of Excellence, Lindau Nobel Laureate Meeting Award and the MPIBR Scientific Discovery of the Year Award.
+She is the recipient of numerous awards, including the Vincent du Vigneaud Award of Excellence, Lindau Nobel Laureate Meeting Award, the MPIBR Scientific Discovery of the Year Award, and the SfN Peter and Patricia Gruber International Research Award.